Uberspace/lab/source/guide_maildrop-autoresponder.rst

 Usage
 -----

 When you're using the IMAP method you can additionally disable or enable the autoresponder by removing or adding a mail in the specified ``IMAP``-Folder.
+Mailbot will always use the most recent draft present in the specified folder.

 Common Issues